-Shipment Outbound - No, craft distiller may export, but can only sell to persons holding a wholesaler's, craft distiller's, or manufacturer's license (N.M.
-Stat. §60-6A-6.1(B)(2);(3).
+Shipment Outbound - No, a craft distiller may export, but can only sell to persons holding a wholesaler's, a craft distiller's, or a manufacturer's license (N.M.
+Stat. § 60-6A-6.1(B)(2);(3).

 Shipment Inbound - No. Manufacturers with a nonresident license may only sell or ship into the state alcohol to NM licensed manufacturers and wholesalers (N.M.
-Stat. §60-6A-7(C)).
+Stat. § 60-6A-7(C)).

-Shipment Intra-state - Craft distilleries are not allowed to ship directly to individuals, they may only sell directly to customers on their premises for off-premise consumption or at two other locations off the craft distiller's premises, after the craft distiller has obtained the appropriate license (N.M.
-Stat. §60-6A-6.1.(B)(7);(8)).
+Shipment Intra-state - No. Craft distilleries are not allowed to ship directly to individuals, they may only sell directly to customers on their premises for off-premise consumption or at no more than three other locations off the craft distiller's premises, after the craft distiller has obtained the appropriate license (N.M.
+Stat. § 60-6A-6.1(B)(7);(8)).